EliasL15/Pdf_Generator/README.md

-# PDF Creator - Gearset Software Engineering Internship 2025 Assessment
+# PDF Generator - Gearset Software Engineering Internship 2025 Assessment

 This project is a PDF creator application developed as part of Gearset Software Engineering Internship 2025 assessment.
 It takes input from a text file, processes formatting commands, and generates a PDF document with the specified formatting and layout.